librato/api-docs/source/includes/_alerts.md

 Parameter | Definition
 --------- | ----------
 version | Optional.
 Can be set to `1` or `2` and dictates whether to return v1 (deprecated) or v2 alerts.
-If unspecified, v2 alerts will be returned. name | A search parameter that limits the results to metrics whose names contain a matching substring.
+If unspecified, v2 alerts will be returned. name | A search parameter that limits the results to alert names matching the substring.
 Search is case-insensitive.